What is a Shot Glass? Types, Sizes & Uses Explained

 shot-glass-sizes-measurements-infographic

-Standard Shot Glass Size
+Standard Shot Size (Quick Overview)

 Common Types of Shot Glasses